-Passive Participle Adverbial has no Art.
-Adjectival attributive has Art. before noun it modifies.
-Adjectival substantive has Art. but no noun.

-Present While being ' The one being loosed

-loosed being loosed

-Aorist After being loosed (The girl) who was The one who was

-being loosed being loosed

-Perfect After having been (The crowd) having The ones having been

-loosed been loosed loosed
+Passive Adverbial has no Adjectival attributive Adjectival substantive Participle Art. has Art. before noun has Art. but no noun. it modifies.
+Present While being (The boy) who is The one being loosed loosed being loosed Aorist After being loosed (The girl) who was The one who was being loosed being loosed Perfect After having been (The crowd) having The ones having been loosed been loosed loosed